Punch-marked coins

 Punch-marked coins were a type of karshapana or Ancient Indian coinage, also known as Aahat (stamped) coins, dating to between about the 6th and 2nd centuries BC.
 It was of irregular shape.
 These coins are found over most parts of subcontinent and remained in circulation till the early centuries CE.

 History

 Janapada Coins

 The study of the relative chronology of these coins has successfully established that the first punch-marked coins initially only had one or two punches, with the number of punches increasing over time.
-19th-century proposals which suggested an origin from as early as 1000 BC, independent of the introduction of coins in Asia Minor, are "no longer given any credence".
+19th-century proposals suggesting an origin from as early as 1000 BC, independent of the introduction of coins in Asia Minor, are "no longer given any credence".

 Punch-marked coins discovered from Chandraketugarh.

 According to Osmund Bopearachchi, the first punch-marked coins in the Indian Subcontinent may have been minted around the 6th century BC by the Mahajanapadas of the Indo-Gangetic Plain.
 These coins were produced by impressing single punches individually.
-According to E. J. Rapson, the earliest punch-marked coins were karshapana produced by early Indian kingdoms and tribes before foreign influence.
-The earliest coins in the subcontinent were bent bar coins with impressions punched into them.
-Mahajanpadas were issuing coins called satamana.
+According to E. J. Rapson, the earliest punch-marked coins were "karshapana" produced by early Indian kingdoms and tribes before foreign influence.
+The earliest coins in the subcontinent were bent bar coins with punched impressions.
+Mahajanpadas were issuing coins called "satamana".